 4. Educate your elected officials.

-Don’t wait until feral cats are an agenda item.
-Teach your local elected officials about feral cats and Trap-Neuter-Return and encourage them to enact policies that protect and improve cats’ lives.
+Don’t wait until cats are an agenda item.
+Educate your local elected officials about cats and evidence-based programs like low-cost, high-volume spay and neuter, including Trap-Neuter-Return (TNR).
+Encourage legislators to enact policies that protect and improve cats’ lives and reject those that would harm cats or inhibit programs that benefit them.
 Use our tips for organizing for strategic change.

 5. Promote feline-friendly practices at your local shelter.

-Encourage animal pounds and shelters in your community to adopt socially responsible approaches that serve both the animals and the public.
-These include improving community education programs, refusing to accept feral cats into shelters, and providing free or low-cost neuter services for the public.
+Encourage animal pounds and shelters in your community to adopt socially responsible, evidence-based practices and programs that serve both the animals and the public.
+These include improving community education programs, refusing to accept community cats into shelters except temporarily for Trap-Neuter-Return (TNR), and providing free or low-cost spay and neuter services for the public.

-Learn what it will take for the agencies and shelters in your community to implement humane practices that serve the best interest of cats and the public.
+Learn what it will take for the agencies and shelters in your community to implement humane practices and bring this knowledge to your local shelter!